-The 34GD3000 provides an interface between an MCU and the external FETs used to drive three phase motors.
-A typical external FET may have an on resistance of 4.0 m Ω or less and could require a gate charge of over 400 nC to fully turn on.
-The IC can operate in 12 V to 48 V environments.
+The 33GD3000 provides an interface between an MCU and the large FETs used to drive three phase loads.
+A typical load FET may have an on resistance of $4.0~\text{m}\Omega$ or less and could require a gate charge of over 400 nC to fully turn on.
+The IC can operate in automotive 12 V to 42 V environments.

-There are many methods for controlling three phase motor systems, so the IC enforces few constraints in driving the FETs.
-The 34GD3000 does however provide deadtime (cross-over) blanking and logic in order to protect the external FETs.
-Under special configurations, both of these features can be overridden, allowing both FETs in a phase to be simultaneously enabled.

-An SPI port is used to configure the 34GD3000's modes.
+Because there are so many methods of controlling three phase systems, the IC enforces few constraints on driving the FETs.
+It does provide deadtime (cross-over) blanking and logic, both of which can be overridden, ensuring both FETs in a phase are not simultaneously enabled.
+An SPI port is used to configure the IC modes.